oie-mines-paristech/lca_algebraic/doc/source/api/units.md

 ```
 We advise to leave it disabled, as it leads to better awarness of physical units to the user and may limit errors even further.

-In practice, when disabled, you need to explicitely convert between units :
+In practice, when disabled (default), you need to explicitly convert between units :

 ```python